- NURS FPX 5003 Assessment 3 Identifying Community Health Needs.

 Identifying Community Health Needs

-Community health and wellness can be defined as the evaluation of the trends of health that are required for the identification of the present state and requirements of the population.
-The outcome of this evaluation profile is used for designing intervention techniques for health promotion and disease control.
+Community health and wellness can be defined as the evaluation of health trends required to identify the present state and requirements of the population.
+The outcome of this evaluation profile is used to design intervention techniques for health promotion and disease control.
 Given the demographic details and the major health problems of the clients, various healthcare workers can deliver care to the specific needs of different clients in society.

 The Florida Department of Health (2020) identifies heart disease and diabetes to be major continuing threats, especially to aged people and people of color.
-The purposes of this report are the describe Florida with a look at its demographics and health status and the definition of a remarkable health problem that crosses the state’s geography and affects certain groups of the population.
-This information will enable the future further development of strategies and attacking points for improving the experience of the health of Florida’s multicultural population.
+This report aims to describe Florida with a look at its demographics and health status and to define a remarkable health problem that crosses the state’s geography and affects certain population groups.
+This information will enable the future development of strategies and attacking points for improving the health of Florida’s multicultural population.

 Demographic Characteristics

-The population of the state of Florida is quite diverse in terms of ethnic segregation, and age discrimination.
-The current Florida population according to the records of the United States of America Census Bureau as of the year 2022 was about 21.
-Eight million people, where the state ranks third, in terms of population, in the United States of America.
+The state of Florida’s population is quite diverse in terms of ethnic segregation and age discrimination.
+According to the United States of America Census Bureau records, the current Florida population as of 2022 was about 21.
+Eight million people, and the state ranks third in population in the United States of America.

 NURS FPX 5003 Assessment 3 Identifying Community Health Needs

-Turning into the health status issue, Florida experiences several public health issues.
-Fundamental objective coronary sicknesses and diabetes relate regularly and are in standard of the senior populace and subgroups of color.
+Turning into the health status issue, Florida experiences several public health issues relevant to NURS FPX 5003 Assessment 3 Identifying Community Health Needs.
+Fundamental objective coronary diseases and diabetes relate regularly and are common among the senior populace and subgroups of color.
 Current data taken from the Florida Department of Health (2021) show that heart disease is the leading cause of death in Florida and contributes to almost one-quarter of all deaths.

 Also, the global population has been alarmed as an estimated 12% of the global population is diagnosed with diabetes.
 Experts cited that 6% of adults aged 20 and above are affected by this condition, although the prevalence is relatively higher among African American and Hispanic populations.